balthorium/kms-id/draft-abiggs-saag-key-management-service.md

 On receiving the ephemeral key creation request, the KMS server MUST verify the credential provided in the request.
 If a bearer token is provided, the KMS MUST validate the token in cooperation with the identity provider.
 If a jwk is provided, the KMS MUST validate the included PKIX certificate chain against the KMS server's trust root.
 In either case, the identity of the requesting client MUST be authenticated and verified to correspond to either an authorized user of the KMS or an authorized trusted service.
 If verification fails, the KMS MUST NOT use the server response to continue with key agreement.

 Upon successful authentication and authorization of the request, the KMS responds by generating its own EC key pair using the same curve as indicated in the "crv" attribute of the request message JWK.
-The KMS server returns the public part of this key pair to the resource client in the form of a KMS key object within the response payload.
+The KMS server returns the public part of this key pair to the resource client in the form of an EK object within the response payload.
 The KMS also generates and includes within the response payload a new key uri to be regarded by both client and KMS as the key identifier of the agreed upon ephemeral key.
 The response payload is returned to the resource client as the content of a JWS {{I-D.ietf-jose-json-web-signature}} signed using the static private key of the KMS server (K_kms_priv).

 Response payload definition: